M66B/FairEmail/FAQ.md

 <a name="FAQ15"></a>
 **(15) Can you add ... ?**

-* More themes: the goal is to keep the app as simple as possible, so this will not be added.
+* More themes: the goal is to keep the app as simple as possible, so no more themes will not be added.
 * Encryption: there is too little interest in sending/receiving encrypted messages to justify putting effort into this.
-* Preview message text: this is not always possible because the message text is not initially downloaded for larger messages and besides that the subject is supposed to tell what the message is about.
+* Preview message text: this is not always possible because the message text is initially not downloaded for larger messages and besides that the subject is supposed to tell what the message is about.
 * Filter rules: filter rules should be executed on the server because a battery powered device with possibly an unstable internet connection is not suitable for executing filter rules.

 <a name="FAQ16"></a>